Clinlab Navigator

 There are two forms of C1 esterase inhibitor deficiency.
 The inherited form is usually detected in the first or second decade of life and has an autosomal dominant pattern of inheritance.
 The acquired form primarily affects adult or elderly patients with autoimmune or lymphoproliferative disorders.

 In the inherited form of C1 esterase inhibitor deficiency, there is either a quantitative or qualitative defect in the synthesis of the C1 esterase inhibitor protein.
 The more common form of hereditary angioedema (85% of cases) is due to an absolute decrease in the synthesis of the C1esterase inhibitor.
+C1-INH protein and functional activity are both decreased.

 The less common form of hereditary angioedema (15% of cases) is due to production of normal quantities of a functionally deficient protein.
 Detection of this form of the disease requires a functional assay of C1 esterase inhibitor activity.
 These patients have normal or increased levels of C1 esterase inhibitor antigen, but decreased levels of functional C1 esterase inhibitor activity.